 Biography

-Emi SAEKI, born in Tokyo, is a organist, clavichordist, pianist, accompanist, and composer.
+Emi SAEKI, born in Tokyo, is an organist, clavichordist, pianist, accompanist, and composer.
 She has a diverse music repertoire from Renaissance to Contemporary.

 Emi has given concerts in Germany, Austria, Czech Republic, Russia, The Netherlands, USA as well as Japan, and appeared on local radio and TV shows in Japan.
-She also worked with diverse theater and composed for musical entertainment and story telling.
-Her CDs include ‘Piazzolla and Schunittke’, ‘Wien Hall Live’, ‘Composition for <Je bent de liefst>’ ‘Mozart <London Sketchbook> ’
+CDs include ‘Piazzolla and Schunittke’, ‘Wien Hall Live’, ‘Composition for <Je bent de liefst>’ ‘Mozart <London Sketchbook> ’

 Her concerts often collaborate with Japanese historical musical instruments, such as Koto(Japanese harp), Sinobue, Nokan, Syakuhachi(bamboo flute), Tuzumi(hand drum),.